Prince Harry arrives at United Nations with Meghan Markle for Nelson Mandela Day

-Prince Harry says he has photo of Princess Diana and Nelson Mandela on wall as he visits UN with Meghan Markle
+Prince Harry says he has photo of Princess Diana and Nelson Mandela on wall amid UN visit with Meghan Markle

-Couple arrived hand-in-hand for Duke of Sussex’s special address at United Nations
+The couple arrived hand-in-hand for the Duke of Sussex’s special address at United Nations on Monday

-Prince Harry has revealed that he has a picture of his late mother Princess Diana and Nelson Mandela hanging on his wall during a visit to the United Nations alongside his wife Meghan Markle.
+Prince Harry revealed that he has a picture of his late mother Princess Diana and Nelson Mandela hanging on his wall during a visit to the United Nations alongside his wife Meghan Markle.

-The Duke and Duchess of Sussex arrived in New York City on Monday 18 July, with the couple photographed walking hand-in-hand as they entered the UN, where Prince Harry gave a special address in honour of Nelson Mandela Day.
+The Duke and Duchess of Sussex arrived in New York City on Monday 18 July and were photographed walking hand-in-hand as they entered the UN.
+Prince Harry was scheduled to deliver a special address in honour of Nelson Mandela Day.

-For the occasion, the duchess wore a black midi dress, while her hair was worn in a simple ponytail.
-She accessorised the look with a black Mulberry Bayswater tote, while Prince Harry opted for a simple navy suit and tie.
+For the occasion, the duchess wore a black midi dress and a black Mulberry Bayswater tote while Prince Harry opted for a simple navy suit and tie.

-Prince Harry addressed the UN after New York City Mayor Eric Adams spoke, with the duke taking the opportunity to share the details of a special photo he has of his mother and Mandela.
+Prince Harry addressed the UN after New York City Mayor Eric Adams spoke and took the opportunity to share the details of a special photo he has of his mother and Mandela.

 “We’ve also come to know him through the photographs of a person who, even when confronting unimaginable cruelty and injustice, almost always had a smile on his face.
 For me, there’s one photo in particular that stands out,” Prince Harry told the assembly. “ On my wall, and in my heart every day, is an image of my mother and Mandela meeting in Cape Town in 1997.”